Trump Administration Curbs Immigration for Additional 6 Countries in Election-Year Push to Restrict Visas

 The initial ban was immediately blocked by the courts and led to a monthslong process to develop clear standards and federal review processes to try to withstand legal muster.

-The announcement of new countries banned was expected leading up to the third anniversary of the Jan.
+The announcement of new countries banned was expected around the third anniversary of the Jan.
 27, 2017, enactment of the first order.

 Wolf said officials spent about six months working on revised criteria.
 They examined countries for compliance with minimum standards for identification and information-sharing, and assessed whether countries properly tracked terrorism or public safety risks.
 Officials looked at whether countries used modern passports, shared information that the U.S. could validate on travelers and identified possible criminal suspects in a way that the U.S. could see before entry.
 They evaluated responses and ranked nations on where they fell.